...

 – Eligibility criteria

-Types of Therapy for Children
+Types of Therapy for Children:

 There are many ways to help kids who are going through tough times.
-Cognitive behavioral therapy (CBT), play therapy, art therapy, and family therapy are popular choices.
+Cognitive behavioural therapy (CBT), play therapy, art therapy, and family therapy are popular choices.
 Each one can make a big difference in a child’s life.

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT):

-Cognitive behavioral therapy for children focuses on setting goals to change negative thoughts and actions.
+Cognitive behavioural therapy for children focuses on setting goals to change negative thoughts and actions.
 Kids work with therapists to learn new skills.
 They find ways to handle their feelings and get better at dealing with problems.

 Play Therapy